Why You Should Start a Garden This Year

 I think that is so cool!

-And I personally believe, knowing how to grow food is one of the most important things to learn and to pass on to our children.
+And I personally believe that knowing how to grow food is one of the most important things to learn and to pass on to our children.

-Gardening and growing food isn’t everyone’s cup of tea but I think it’s important to at least learn how to do it.
-You may never be in a situation where you need to grow your own food but if you ever do end up in that situation somehow and you don’t know how, you’re in trouble!
+Gardening and growing food isn’t everyone’s cup of tea, but I think it’s important to learn at least how to do it.
+You may never be in a situation where you need to grow your own food, but if you ever do end up in one and you don’t know how you’re in trouble!

 Well, I hope I’ve convinced you to start a garden this year.
-As you can see there are so many amazing benefits to growing your own food.
-Gardening is one of the most live-giving, soul-nurturing things you can spend your time doing!
+As you can see, growing your own food has so many incredible benefits.
+Gardening is one of the most life-giving, soul-nourishing things you can do!

 Similar Posts